JJones3447/job-application-tracker/README.md

 I built this project to strengthen my full-stack software engineering skills while creating a practical application that I could use personally during my job search.

 The project focuses on backend API development, authentication, database design, frontend architecture, reusable components, state management, and cross-platform mobile/web support using React Native and Expo.

 ---

+## Technical Highlights

+* Built a full-stack React Native + Node.js application from scratch
+* Designed and implemented a RESTful API with JWT authentication
+* Created reusable form and UI component systems
+* Implemented protected routes and centralized validation middleware
+* Managed server state and caching using TanStack React Query
+* Designed a relational MySQL database with normalized relationships
+* Developed responsive cross-platform interfaces for web and mobile

+---